lukasturcani/stk-vis/readme.rst

 This should connect you to a public database I made.
 Note that you don't have to change any of the other default values.
-(The connection might be a bit slow because I'm using a free server hosted in Europe, but if you use your own it should be much faster.)
+(The connection might be a bit slow because I'm using a free server hosted in Europe, but when you use your own database it should be much faster.)
 You can also make your databases private and only allow access to specific users.

 To give an example use case, you can have a group of computational scientists depositing molecules and their properties into the database,